 - 1. All interest rate requirements,

 - 2. The date of initial adjustment;

 - 3. Maturity date;

-- 4. Repayment terms:
+4. Repayment terms:

-- a) Lenders using the SBA Note are required to insert the repayment terms from the authorization into the Note without modification.

-- b) Lenders using their own Note form are required to comply with SBA repayment terms but are not required to use the specific language set forth in the authorization.

-- c) If there is a need for specific repayment terms that are not in the Authorization for a loan, the Lender must obtain written approval from the LGPC to add the repayment terms to the Authorization.

-- d) Repayment Terms

-- i.
-CAPLine Loans:

-(a) Interest only payments for any period exceeding the borrower's cash cycle, seasonal cycle, contract final payment date, or project completion date are not permitted.

-(b) Master Notes and Sub-Notes: Each loan will have a Master Note to cover the total loan amount and general repayment period.
+- a.
+Lenders using the SBA Note are required to insert the repayment terms from the authorization into the Note without modification. - b.
+Lenders using their own Note form are required to comply with SBA repayment terms but are not required to use the specific language set forth in the authorization. - c.
+If there is a need for specific repayment terms that are not in the Authorization for a loan, the Lender must obtain written approval from the LGPC to add the repayment terms to the Authorization. - d.
+Repayment Terms - i.
+CAPLine Loans: - a) Interest only payments for any period exceeding the Borrower's cash cycle, seasonal cycle, contract final payment date, or project completion date are not permitted. - b) Master Notes and Sub-Notes: Each loan will have a Master Note to cover the total loan amount and general repayment period.
 Lenders can also utilize a system of sub-notes to establish specific repayment periods for particular seasons, contract or construction/renovation project.
 When the CAPLine will be used to finance the creation of more than one asset (such as the completion of two contracts) sub-notes should be used.
 The conditions of the sub-notes must not conflict with the conditions of the Master Note, except for variances in repayment schedules.
-See the paragraph immediately below for the required forms.

-ii.
-EWCP:
+See paragraph IV.D below for the required forms. - ii.
+EWCP: - a) Under EWCP, there are three options for repayment: - i) All proceeds applied against the balance plus interest only payments on outstanding balances; - ii) Principal plus interest; and - iii) Interest-Only payments on outstanding balances. - b) EWCP with Master Notes, Sub-Notes, and Sub-Limits: EWCP loans may be structured with a Master Note to cover the total loan amount and general repayment period.
+Lenders can also utilize a system of sub-notes to establish specific repayment periods for specific purchase-orders, contract(s) or transactions.
+The conditions of the sub-notes must not conflict with the conditions of the Master Note, except for variances in repayment schedules.
+EWCP Asset Based Loans may be structured as a sublimit of a Master Note provided the sublimit conforms to the requirements of this paragraph. - 5.
+State-specific language: Lender must ensure that any necessary state-specific provisions/language is contained in the Authorization and appropriate loan documents.